harrisonlab/nano_diagnositcs/P_leucotricha/P_leucotricha_assembly.md

 ### bowtie2
 A bioconda installation of bowtie was performed

-Alignments were made to the available apple apple and apple powdey mildew genomes downloaded from NCBI.
+Alignments were made to the available apple apple and powdey mildew genomes downloaded from NCBI.

 The following were performed with the first round of sequencing data.
 ```bash